reactiveui/website/input/docs/resources/samples.md

 * [Egram](https://github.com/egramtel/egram.tel) — an unofficial crossplatform Telegram client written in C#, .NET Core and Avalonia.

+* [Keyboard Switch](https://github.com/TolikPylypchuk/KeyboardSwitch) - an application which switches typed text as if it were typed with another keyboard layout.

 # Xamarin Android

 > Send in a pull-request linking to the source code of something you have built.